Browsit/Nameless-Resourceful/README.md

 - Upload the contents of the **upload** directory straight into your NamelessMC installation's directory
 - Activate this module in the StaffCP -> Modules tab
 - Set up some categories and permissions in the StaffCP -> Resources tab

-## Notes
-- Any GitHub repositories you add to the Resources module must have at least one release created
-- This software is provided "as is" with absolutely no warranties, implied or otherwise.